aridjayarecipes/cutesrecipes.web.app/content/post/2090-steps-to-make-quick-how-to-fillet-a-whole-fish.md

 recipeingredient:
 - "1 Fish I have a mackerel in the picture"
 recipeinstructions:
 - "Remove the scales.
-I have a mackerel in the picture so I don't really need to, but I listed the step here."
+I have a mackerel in the picture so I don&#39;t really need to, but I listed the step here."
 - "Make an incision into the gills to make it easier to remove them."
 - "Slit open the belly."
 - "Remove the gills and the guts."